-In 1997, at the request of Congress, the NIH formed its Autism Coordinating Committee (NIH/ACC) to enhance the quality, pace and coordination of efforts at the NIH to find a cure for autism.
-Since then, the NIH/ACC has been instrumental in the research into, understanding of, and advances in autism.
+In 1997, at the request of Congress, the NIH formed its Autism Coordinating Committee (NIH/ACC) to enhance the quality, pace and coordination of efforts at the NIH to find a cure for autism spectrum disorder (ASD).
+Since then, the NIH/ACC has been instrumental in the research into, understanding of, and advances in ASD.

 Who is involved in the NIH/ACC?

 The following NIH Institutes are members of the NIH/ACC:

 In addition, representatives from the National Institute of Allergy and Infectious Diseases (NIAID) as well as staff and leadership from the National Database for Autism Research (NDAR) and the Office of Autism Research Coordination (OARC) participate in NIH/ACC meetings.

 The NIH/ACC is also integrally involved in the broader Federal Interagency Autism Coordinating Committee (IACC) that is composed of representatives from various component agencies of the U.S. Department of Health and Human Services, as well as other governmental organizations including the Centers for Disease Control and Prevention and Department of Education .
 The committee is chaired by the Director of NIMH or his designee.